History of the British Army postal service: First international money order service (1854)

 In response to demands made by Florence Nightingale, a method of transmitting money was devised to allow troops to transfer monies back to their families at home in the United Kingdom.
 This was designed to prevent drunkenness and became the world's first International Money Order Service.
 In its first month of operation £7,000 was remitted by the British troops.

 Afterwards Malta and Gibraltar were allowed to send, but not to receive orders.
 By the end of the decade Canada started to send and receive them and the rest of the dominions and colonies of the British Empire gradually followed.
 In 1869, money orders began to be exchanged with foreign countries, the first two being Switzerland and Belgium.
 In 1883 they were supplemented by the Postal Order.
 Peace was declared on 30 March 1856.
-The Army post Offices in Varna, Scutari and Balaklava were closed, while the Base Army Post Office in Constantinople remained opened and became the centre of the British postal service in the Levant until the outbreak of the First World War.
+The Army post Offices in Varna, Scutari and Balaklava were closed, while the Base Army Post Office in Constantinople remained opened and became the centre of the British postal service in the Levant until the outbreak of World War I.

 Shortly after the outbreak of the Crimean War in 1854 a branch of the British Army Post Office was established in Constantinople as a sorting and forwarding station for the vast numbers of letters passing to and from the various units of the British forces in the Crimea, as well as those of the Turkish contingent.
 Sub-offices were in operation in the Crimea and Scutari.
 This was the first office outside the United Kingdom to make use of British postage stamps, which were issued there about November 1854.
 Mail which originated, or passed through Constantinople, were cancelled with the "Crown in Stars" or the "O*O" cancels.